Top 10 Causes of Disability in the US

 According to the Social Security Administration, the probability of becoming disabled in some way before reaching retirement age is around 1 in 3.
-There are lots of conditions that could lead to a disability; some can be prevented by making healthy life style choices, but people are subjected to others due to the vagaries of genetics.
+There are a lot of conditions that could lead to a disability; some can be prevented by making healthy lifestyle choices, but others are due to the vagaries of genetics.
+Regardless of the cause of disability, individuals can safeguard their future and protect their income with own-occupation disability insurance.
 Here are ten of the most common conditions that lead to disability benefits claims:

 - Arthritis, or other musculoskeletal problems, is an extremely common cause of long-term disability and accounts for around a third of all disability cases.
 This is likely because muscle and joint problems are a huge limiting factor in the ability to do one’s job.
 Severe arthritis can limit the fine motor skills (such as writing and typing) that are a major part of most jobs.
 Joint problems like a bad back or hips also result in disability because people who do physical jobs tend to wear themselves down over time.